Baconium/ZeroCalories-Reborn/README.md

 # Credits
-- [Skadz](https://github.com/skadz108) for making this app.
+- [Skadz](https://github.com/skadz108) for making the original dirtyZero app.
-- [lunginspector](https://github.com/lunginspector) for the UI and numerous tweaks.
+- [lunginspector](https://github.com/lunginspector) for making the dirtyZero UI.
 - Ian Beer of Google Project Zero for discovering and publishing the exploit.